kuzudb/kuzu-docs/docs/rdf-graphs/rdf-import.md

 Setting `IN_MEMORY` to true makes loading faster because we currently go over the triples multiple times during bulk loading.
 If you have enough memory to load all of the Turtle file into memory plus the additional memory that Kùzu will use during loading, you should set this option to true.
-If you are ingesting a large Turtle file and you are running into memory issues, you can set `IN_MEMORY=false`.
+If you are ingesting a large Turtle file and you are running into memory issues, you can set `IN_MEMORY=false` or leave it out of the `COPY FROM` command.

 By default, Kùzu will ignore malformed lines during loading.
-Setting `STRICT=true` will make the system through a runtime exception when a malformed line is encountered.
+Setting `STRICT=true` will make the system throw a runtime exception when a malformed line is encountered and stop loading.

 ###  Importing Multiple Turtle Files
 Similar to importing multiple CSV or Parquet files, you can also import multiple Turtle files by specifying a glob pattern.